ethaneisenhard/ethaneisenhard/blog/consciousdiversity.md

 ### Engaging/meaningful conversations
 Life is better shared.
 Talk with your family, friends, and neighbors.
 Observe and listen.
 Apply what you see fits best for you.

-Other ways to have engaging/meaningful conversations
+Ways to have engaging/meaningful conversations
 * Talk about your passions
 * Learn about family history with family members
 * Ask your friends about how there lives are going

-This a lifestyle choice I have made for myself.
-You can decide what conscious diversity is for you and how it can benefit you.
+Conscious diversity is a way to embrace variety in a positive manner.
+Find your conscious diversity by finding passions and filling your day with everything that makes you smile.

 Song of The Month - Don't Let Me Be Misunderstood by Santa Esmeralda